Kotlin/kotlin-spec/src/kotlin.core/overload-resolution.md

 There is a slight difference though: during the overload candidate set selection the only functions considered for inclusion are the ones with the `infix` modifier.
-All other functions are not even considered for inclusion.
+All other functions
+(and all properties) are not even considered for inclusion.
 Aside from this small difference, candidates are selected using the same rules as for normal calls with explicit receiver.